freemocap/2025-nsf-pose/document/project-description.md

 %     - & f-ing ASAP plz thx

 Our plan comprises 3 inter-woven foci -

-\begin{enumerate}
-  \item A core software platform and framework for the measurement, analysis, and visualization of human and animal movement (FMC-Core)
+1. A core software platform and framework for the measurement, analysis, and visualization of human and animal movement (FMC-Core)
-  \item A broad and diverse userbase representing wide array of backgrounds, interests, experience levels, and geographic sprea (FMC-Community)
+2. A broad and diverse userbase representing wide array of backgrounds, interests, experience levels, and geographic sprea (FMC-Community)
-  \item A self-sustaining organization to support a dedicated team of core maintainers who ensure the healthy growth and long-term stability of the ecosystem (FMC-Foundation)
+3. A self-sustaining organization to support a dedicated team of core maintainers who ensure the healthy growth and long-term stability of the ecosystem (FMC-Foundation)
-\end{enumerate}

 \subsection{Intellectual Merit\label{sec:IM}}